 Corporate income tax rate applicable to the mining operations with an exception of mineral processing was revised from 0 percent as at 1 January 2015 to 30 percent as at 1 June 2015.
-This figure is still applicable as at 1 January 2018.

 Corporate income tax rate applicable on mineral processing companies was revised from 30 percent to 35 percent and variable profit tax on mineral processing was abolished on 1 June 2015.
-This figure is still applicable as at 1 January 2018.

-Exploration operations are not included under the definition of mining operations and therefore the above mentioned corporate tax will not apply to a holder of either a small scale exploration licence or a large scale exploration licence, provided that they do not undertake any mining operations.
+Exploration operations are not included under the definition of mining operations and therefore the above mentioned corporate tax will not apply to a holder of a large scale exploration licence provided that they do not undertake any mining operations.
 Notwithstanding this however, a holder a large scale exploration licence will be required to submit annual returns.